japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ContinuousReader.md

 Offset mergeOffsets(PartitionOffset[] offsets)
 ----

-Used exclusively when `ContinuousExecution` is requested to <<spark-sql-streaming-ContinuousExecution.adoc#addOffset, addOffset>>
+Used exclusively when `ContinuousExecution` is requested to <<spark-sql-streaming-ContinuousExecution.md#addOffset, addOffset>>

 | needsReconfiguration
 a| [[needsReconfiguration]]